-Earth Day 2011 is right around the corner! … April 22nd …This year, EH Staff will be participating in a reef cleanup along the south coast of Maui, on Sunday April 24th.
+Earth Day 2011 is right around the corner! … April 22nd …This year, Extended Horizons staff will be participating in Earth Day events by participating in a reef and ocean cleanup along the south coast of Maui, on Sunday April 24th.
 We’re hoping to break all former records for removing debris off the reefs (current record is 137 lbs removed)!
 We’ve decided that instead of just measuring the weight of the debris we remove, we will attempt to document how many individual coral colonies we save.

 What kind of debris are we removing from Maui’s reefs?

 Primarily, fishing line and tackle.
 Did you know it takes 600 years for fishing line to degrade in the environment?
 It’s a complex issue because the fishing line isn’t what actually kills the coral colonies; it’s the fact that the fishing line wrapped around the coral heads, creates an available space for algae to grow.
 If the fishing line is tangled all over the top of the coral head, then eventually the coral head will be covered in a ‘bonnet’ of algae, preventing it from getting the sunlight, nutrients, and clear water it needs to survive.

 What are some local Earth Day events you can get involved in?

 4/22 – Haleakala Restoration 7:30a-2:30p (Pacific Whale Foundation)

 4/23 – Malama Honokawai 9a-5p (Pacific Whale Foundation)

 4/23 – Honolua Bay & Lipoa Point Cleanup 8a-11a (Save Honolua Coalition)

 4/23 – Kahikili Cleanup 9a-2p (Kaanapali Makai Watch)

 Around the World: EarthDay.org